Psychiatry Residency Postgraduate Year 3

 You receive weekly individual supervision in psychopharmacology, supportive psychotherapy, and career development.
 Weekly individual supervision for psychodynamic psychotherapy is provided by a faculty member of the Psychoanalytic Association of New York.
 You also receive weekly small group supervision in cognitive behavioral therapy and family or couples therapy.
 Depending on your site location, you receive supervision tailored to your patient population, such as for children, adolescents, students, and veterans, and healthcare system, such as private, city, or federal.

 Subject to your caseload and individual interests, you receive additional supervision and expert consultation in complex psychopharmacology, advanced substance use treatment, reproductive psychiatry, integrative medicine, vocational rehabilitation, and public services.

 Teaching Opportunities for Residents

-As a senior resident either in your PGY-3 or PGY-4 year, you lead a six-week, small group seminar with preclinical NYU Grossman School of Medicine medical students, introducing them to their first patient-interviewing experience and the mental status exam.
+As a resident in your PGY-3 year, you lead a two-week small group seminar with preclinical NYU Grossman School of Medicine medical students, introducing them to their first patient-interviewing experience and the mental status exam.
 There are also additional opportunities for formal and informal teaching throughout the residency program.